 - You can employ “tags” if you want to label a lot of notecards with the same tag.
 Example: #gravity could label all of your notes that relate to gravity.
 You can employ multiple tags on the same notecard: #gravity #FQ2 Why heavy? #intro

 - In the example above, the researcher labels the card with the big concept (gravity) and shows herself it relates to her second focus question (FQ).
 Later, she might come back to that card and put a label to remind herself to use that quote in her introductory paragraph.
 You can always add tags later by re-opening and editing the notecard.

 - The purpose of your project is for you, as the presenter, to synthesize facts and insights from many sources, but present them in a new, creative style in support of your thesis.
 You should not be imitating the exact order of information from your source.
 You should not be creating a “quilt quote” that simply stitches together huge clumps of information that are in the same order and wording as your source.
 And by all means, you should not be copy-pasting huge paragraphs of information into your project.
 (The exception is when you find wording that is vital and you have followed the rules for accurately presenting and citing quotations.)

 - Taking notes with this method will avoid all these pitfalls and ensure that you don’t end up with a plagiarized project.
 Plagiarism results in zeros, parent conferences and sometimes worse.
 (In college, plagiarism gets you kicked out of school.
 In the working world, plagiarism can end an academic’s career.)
 See the teacher or librarian if you have any questions.
 We want to help!

-- If the librarian is grading them, see Grading Criteria for Notecards before you turn them in: link
+- If the librarian is grading them, see Grading Criteria reflecting “Best Practices” for Notecards (consult before you turn them in, please) –> link.